Sentencing decisions

 The Court of Appeal is best placed to give sentencing guideline judgments because the Court of Appeal judges review different decisions from all over the country.

 A guideline judgment typically contains a review of the sentences imposed for a particular offence in past cases.
-The court draws on the past cases to establish a sentencing range, to try and increase consistency in future sentences for the same offence.
+The Court draws on the past cases to establish a sentencing range and to try increase consistency in future sentences for the same offence.
 The guideline judgment may also identify and assess common features of the offence, to guide judges as to where individual cases fall within the available range.

 How sentencing works

-New Zealand Law Society criminal law committee convenor Steve Bonnar QC outlines sentencing considerations and how judges are required to approach sentencing:
+Find out about the sentencing process and how judges are required to approach sentencing.
+In this video New Zealand Law Society criminal law committee convenor Steve Bonnar QC outlines sentencing considerations and how judges are required to approach sentencing:

-[1] Sentencing Act 2002, ss 7 and 8.
+[1] Sentencing Act 2002, s 7 and 8.

 [2] Sentencing Guideline Judgments, the Hon JJ Spigelman, Address to the National Conference of District and County Court Judges, Sydney, 24 June 1999.